gdbroman/broman.blog/_posts/2020/2020-10-27-the-process.md

 ---
-title: "The Process"
+title: "Finding One's Way"
-permalink: "the-process"
+permalink: "Finding-ones-way"
 ---

-Potential is more of a moon, than an everglowing star.
-Sometimes you barely see it - deeply hidden behind the clouds.
+Potential more a moon,

-Sometimes, you can't seem to find it at all, and other people recognize it before you do.
-Even so, it's necessary to unravel it in our own mind's eye.

-Being one's own cheerleader - and worst critic: Knowing what I could be, and how far that is from where I currently am.

-The game of closing that gap.
+than everglowing star.

+At times deeply hidden -

+how murky clouds, they are!

+Sometimes others see,

+when we can't seem to find - no, nothing at all.

+Even so, it requires unraveling,

+in our own mind's eye.

+You prefer blind traveling?

+Ha - I think I'd rather die!

+I, my own cheerleader,

+as well as worst critic.

+Seeing what could be,

+and how far - so far away.

+I mustn't go astray.